jellydn/blog/posts/til-19-how-to-fix-android-studio-missing-essential-plugin-org.jetbrains.android.md

     - flutter
 author: Dung Huynh
 hero_image: '/static/til.jpeg'
-title: 'TIL #19 - How to fix Android Studio missing essential plugin org.jetbrains.android'
+title: '#TIL 19 - How to fix Android Studio missing essential plugin org.jetbrains.android'
 description: This is the issue which I got when upgraded Android Studio
 ---